wyldphyre/ComicArchive/README.md

 ## To Do

-- Implement handling a folder as input to the `convert` command.
+- Implement parsing of xml metadata into a more readable format for presentation on the command line.
-- Implement reading of metadata from archives, displaying it to standard out.
-Support multiple archive formats for reading.
+- Implement parsing of basic metadata from from a filename if metadata not present.
-- Implement writing of metadata to archives.
+- [Eventually] Implement writing of metadata to archives.
 Only zip files will be supported for writing.